In today’s interview I get to speak with Ketogains founder and amateur bodybuilder, Luis Villasenor.

 We talk about how to build muscle and stay lean using an evidence-based ketogenic diet approach.

-Starting in his teens, when he first began his journey to find a way to build muscle without the bulk, he deep dived into the science behind nutrition and strength training.
+Starting in his teens, when Luis first began his journey to find a way to build muscle without the bulk, he deep dived into the science behind nutrition and strength training.

-In today’s interview, we get a chance to talk about how to formulate our diet and our fitness regime to meet specific health goals in an optimal way.
+We get a chance to talk about how to formulate our diet and our fitness regime to meet specific health goals in an optimal way.

-If you know someone who is interested in the best ways to strength train and build muscle on a ketogenic diet
+- What are the best ways to strength train and build muscle on a ketogenic diet

 I enjoyed this interview and learned a lot from Luis about how we can optimise our low-carb/ketogenic diet for muscle gain.

 Special thanks to Luis for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links